Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

     ./RTE/component_class/.ConfigFile.h-1.2.0    // hidden backup used for version comparison
     ```

-    The `projmgr` outputs a user notification to indicate that configuration files have changed:
+    The `csolution` outputs a user notification to indicate that configuration files have changed:

     ```text
     ./RTE/component_class/ConfigFile.h - warning: component 'name' upgrade for configuration file version '1.3.0' added, but file inactive
     ```

-3. **User action to complete upgrade**: The user has now several options (outside of `projmgr`) to merge the configuration file information.
+3. **User action to complete upgrade**: The user has now several options (outside of `csolution`) to merge the configuration file information.
 A potential way could be to use a 3-way merge utility.
 After merging the configuration file, the hidden backup should be deleted and the unmodified new version should become the hidden backup.
 The previous configuration file may be stored as backup as shown below.

     ```c
     ./RTE/component_class/ConfigFile.h           // new configuration file with merge configuration